 MIA June 15, 1944

-Took off from Barbers Point Naval Air Station with seven other planes to practice dive-bombing at Kapoho Point, Ohau, Hawaii.
-Crashed during training dive excercies.
-Two days later, his unit identified the site.
-A June 19, 1944 U. S. Pacific Fleet report said a "piece of left leg was buried at scene of crash."
+At the crash site, some remains were recovered and buried at the crash site.
+On June 19, 1944 U. S. Pacific Fleet report said a "piece of left leg was buried at scene of crash."

 Ted Darcy adds:

 "Ran across the aircraft accident report in 1990 when I was finishing work on the F6F book.
 Took six tries to reach the site.
 We walked in, no helo.
 Nearest topographical feature is Puu Kawipoo.
 It was a six hour hike following the Aiea Loop Trail to the summit trail and then down a pig hunter trail in to the Halawa Stream bed then north east until you almost get to the summit of the Koolau's.
 (Army came in from the helo pad behind the Omega Station in Haiku Valley.
 Much easier.)
 As with most mountain aircraft crashes in Hawaii, we followed the debris trail in Halawa Stream to the site.
 If anyone is thinking about making the trek, make sure you are an advanced hiker.
 It will test you, to say the least.
-Warnke was Not the only Naval aviator buried at a crash site during World War II, but he was the only one not recovered after the war ended.
-He is just one of thousands of MIA's we hope to bring home."
+Warnke was Not the only Naval aviator buried at a crash site during World War II, but he was the only one not recovered after the war ended."

 JPAC New Release No. 06-39 September 21, 2006